sin5ddd/mcp-sqlew/README.md

 [![npm version](https://img.shields.io/npm/v/sqlew.svg)](https://www.npmjs.com/package/sqlew)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-> **SQL Efficient Workflow** - MCP server for efficient context sharing between Claude Code sub-agents
+> **SQL Efficient Workflow** - MCP server Provides consistency and token savings for AI coding

 ## What is sqlew?

 **sqlew** is a Model Context Protocol (MCP) server that gives AI agents organizational memory across sessions.

-### The Problem
+### Concerns About AI Coding
-Without sqlew, every Claude session starts with zero context.
+Every Claude session starts with zero context.
 You must re-explain decisions, agents can reintroduce bugs, and there's no way to track WHY decisions were made.

-It has been possible to keep records using Markdown files.
-However, large-scale projects or long-term maintenance records tend to generate massive amounts of documentation.
-This has become a problem, as it causes context rot in AI systems, leading to declining performance.
+It is possible to keep records using Markdown files.
+However, maintaining records for large-scale projects and long-term maintenance generates an enormous volume of documentation.

+This has become problematic because it causes context rotting in AI systems, leading to performance deterioration.

-### The Solution
+### *sqlew* provides the solution for this problem
 sqlew builds efficient external memory for AI by using relational databases.
 - Records the reasoning behind decisions
 - Enables querying past context
 - Prevents anti-patterns through constraints
 - Eliminates duplicate work via task management

-**Example:**
-- Session 1 records "API v1 deprecated".
-- Session 2 (days later) queries and automatically uses v2.

 > *This software does not send any data to external networks.
 We NEVER collect any data or usage statistics.
 Please use it with complete security.*